notlibrary/prng_xrp/README.md

 (because I think it can interest you) and quit.
 Not going to maintain it anymore.
 However you are welcome to test this perfectly fine number crusher at anytime.

-It comes with 8 or more "toy pulse" simple tests allowing user to ensure base generator functionality("vital signs")
+It comes with 8 or more "toy pulse" simple tests allowing user to quickly ensure base generator functionality("vital signs")

 It's based on pairing non-crypto xorshift128(or xoshiro256ss) with non-crypto Pearson hashing